Generalized Dirichlet-process-means for $f$-separable distortion measures: Introduction

 \section{Introduction}

 $K$-means is one of the most popular clustering methods.
 This is because its algorithm is simple and can be executed at high speed in linear time with respect to the number of data.
 However, it is necessary to specify the number of clusters in advance.
 Therefore, it is necessary to apply some heuristics or examine results with multiple cluster numbers.
+Although clustering methods that can estimate the number of clusters from given data have been proposed so far, they have problems such as long computation time and many parameters to be tuned.
+Affinity propagation \cite{affinity} and Mean shift clustering \cite{mean_shift} are difficult to apply to large scale data because they require the squared order of the number of data to execute the algorithms.
+Gamma-clust based on a $\gamma$-divergence has been proposed as a clustering method that is robust against scatted outliers \cite{gamma-clust}.
+It learns means and covariance matrices of $q$-Gaussian mixtures based on $\gamma$-divergence.
+It requires four or five hyper parameters to be set.

-To estimate the number of clusters, a learning method of Gaussian mixtures by the nonparametric Bayes approach was proposed \cite{non-parabayse} leading to an extension of $K$-means capable of estimating the number of clusters in the limit where the variance of the Gaussian component approaches $0$.
-This method is called Dirichlet-Process-means (DP-means) \cite{dpmeans}.
+In this paper, we focus on the Dirichlet-Process-means (DP-means) clustering \cite{dpmeans} which is a simple algorithm, and an extension of $K$-means that can be performed with a linear order of the number of data.
+Historically, to estimate the number of clusters, a learning method of Gaussian mixtures by the nonparametric Bayes approach was proposed \cite{non-parabayse}.
+DP-means was obtained as an extension of $K$-means capable of estimating the number of clusters in the limit where the variances of the Gaussian components approach $0$.
+DP-means retains the advantages of $K$-means.
+It can be executed in linear time with respect to the number of data, is easy to apply to large scale data, and is can be implemented using a simple algorithm.